Harvard professor discusses the shaping of Christianity

 Appointed to Harvard Divinity school in 1998 and Winn Professor since 2003, King has received many research grants and awards for excellence in teaching and research; among them are grants from the Ford Foundation, the National Endowment for the Humanities, Deutsche Akademische Austauschdienst and the Graves Foundation.

 The annual Zerby lecture honors the late Rayborn L. Zerby of Lewiston, professor emeritus of religion and dean of the faculty at Bates.
 Each year, the program brings to campus leading commentators on contemporary religious thought.
 Previous Zerby lecturers have included Holocaust chronicler Elie Wiesel and Harvard University theologian Peter J. Gomes, Bates class of 1965.

-Tags: Harvard Divinity School, Karen King, Zerby Lecture in Contemporary Religious Thought.
+Tags: Harvard Divinity School Karen King Muskie Archives and Special Collection Library Zerby Lecture in Contemporary Religious Thought

 This is a forum for sharing your thoughts about the preceding post with the public.
 If you have a question for the author, please email the Bates Communications Office at firstname.lastname@example.org.